 - A daily bag limit of five (5) fish applies to Atlantic salmon. - A daily bag limit of two (2) fish applies to brook trout.

-Even if the total bag limit for the water you are fishing is 12, it can only include five (5) Atlantic salmon and two (2) brook trout flylife.com.au maps.thelist.tas.gov.au hundreds of layers of information available.
+Even if the total bag limit for the water you are fishing is 12, it can only include five (5) Atlantic salmon and two (2) brook trout.

 NEVER MISS A MOMENT